opendaylight/docs/docs/release-process/milestone-readouts/m0/ovsdb.rst

 3. Project Category: Protocol

-4. Project Labels: (List keywords and tags that fit the description of your project comma separated)

-   - OVSDB Southbound Plugin, OVSDB Hardware, vTep Plugin
+4. Project Labels: OVSDB Southbound Plugin, OVSDB Hardware, vTep Plugin

-5. Project PTL:
+5. Project PTL: Anil Vishnoi, vishnoianil@gmail.com, vishnoianil

-   - Anil Vishnoi
-   - vishnoianil@gmail.com
-   - vishnoianil

 6. Do you confirm that the list of Project Committers is updated and accurate?
 Yes